tribis/TortoiseGit/Languages/README.txt

 character.

-Character sequences such as "%i", "%d", "%ld", "%I64d", "%u" and "%.1f" (will be substituted by a number each) and "%s" (will be substituded by a string/text) MUST be included in the SAME ORDER as in the original text (otherwise the program will crash at run-time).
+Character sequences such as "%i", "%d", "%ld", "%I64d", "%u" and "%.1f" (will be substituted by a number each) and "%s" (will be substituted by a string/text) MUST be included in the SAME ORDER as in the original text (otherwise the program will crash at run-time).
 These sequences are called "format specifiers" (see https://msdn.microsoft.com/en-us/library/75w45ekt.aspx for more information).
-There is only one exception: Only if a exclamation mark, a number and another exclamation mark such as "!1!" is between the per cent sign and the specifier such as "%!1!s" or "%!3!d" then the order can be exchanged (the number between the exclamation marks indicates which input will be inserted at run-time).
+There is only one exception: Only if a number, an exclamation mark, a format specifier and another exclamation mark (such as "1!s!") is after the per cent sign (such as "%!1!s" or "%!3!d") then the order can be exchanged (the number before the first exclamation mark indicates which input will be inserted at run-time).

 An ampercent (&) before a letter such as "&Open" indicates that "O" is an accelerator key in the current context (e.g., in a menu or in a